 It is not recommended that you include every past job experience on your resume.
 Although you should include positions which you have held in the past 10 years.
 You can include job experience that you feel firmly showcases your qualifications.

-Therefore, you should leave out positions which are unrelated to the job.
+Therefore, you should leave out positions that are unrelated to the job.
 If you have limited job experience, you can also add irrelevant job experience.
-However it should show how it prepared you for the current post.
+However, it should show how it prepared you for the current post.

 - Statements regarding your health

 - Personal pronouns or acronyms